thevedantmodi/recipes/README.md

 # Sharing

-I also encourage pull requests to this repository, to maintain a **free and open source** recipe book!
+I also encourage to fork and pull request this repository, to maintain a **free and open source** recipe book!